Course - Clinical Practice 3 - Neuropsychology - PSYK4606

 Course content

-Neuropsychology studies the relationship between brain structure and function and behaviour by applying psychological methods, which in turn provide knowledge about resources and challenges at both the individual and group levels.
-Neuropsychological competence is therefore important in all clinical psychological activities.
+Neuropsychology examines the relationship between brain structure and function and behaviour by applying psychological methods, which in turn provide insight into resources and challenges at both the individual and group level.
+Neuropsychological competence is therefore essential in all clinical psychological practice.

-The course will, in combination with the theoretical course PSYK4605, provide the student with knowledge of clinical neuropsychological method and provide training in practical clinical neuropsychological work for children and adults.
-Specialist in neuropsychology supervises groups of 4-5 students, who, in close cooperation with the test technician, plan and perform neuropsychological examination.
+he course, in combination with the theoretical course PSYK4605, is intended to give students knowledge of clinical neuropsychological methods and provide training in practical clinical neuropsychological work with both children and adults.
+Specialist psychologists in neuropsychology, or experienced psychologists under the supervision of a neuropsychology specialist, supervise groups of 4-5 students who, in close collaboration with a test technician, plan and carry out a neuropsychological assessment.

 Learning outcome